darasus/ai-blog/content/the-power-of-blockchain-technology-for-startups.md

   spread out over the network.
 However, a hacker is only able to access the data on one node on the blockchain, however, if the hacker gains access to 50% of the nodes, he/she can access 50% more of the data.
+intro: >-
+  The blockchain is a game-changing technology that has the potential to transform businesses and industries.
+So, it’s no wonder that startups are eager to leverage this technology and its various uses to their benefit.

+  Moreover, with the growing number of emerging blockchain-based projects and ICOs, it’s evident that the adoption of this technology will only continue to grow in the foreseeable future.

+  However, for many startups, implementing blockchain into new or existing products can seem like a challenging task.
+As such, there are a lot of myths about the use of blockchain for businesses that we often hear; either because they are believed to be true by many or because these theories make sense on the surface.
+But do they stand up to scrutiny?
+Let’s take a look at some of these popular misconceptions surrounding blockchain technology and see if there’s any validity to them:
 ---

 ## Blockchain is too expensive to implement.